Skamaniak/TodoistChromeExtension/README.md

 Need a help with configuration or just see all the features?
 Everything could be found in the [documentation](https://github.com/Skamaniak/TodoistChromeExtension/wiki).

 ### Frameworks and Dependencies
-* Plugin uses only one 3rd party script which is [InboxSDK](https://www.inboxsdk.com/).
+* Plugin uses only one production 3rd party script which is [InboxSDK](https://www.inboxsdk.com/).
 * Plugin icons were taken from author [Smashicons](https://www.flaticon.com/authors/smashicons) at www.flaticon.com

 ### Feedback